|

 Ensure your colours flow gently from one space to another.

 It’s easy to treat each room as a standalone project, but real homes are lived in as a whole.
 Think about how one room flows into the next.
 Are the colours clashing?
 Are transitions smooth and intentional?
+You don’t need to use the same colour everywhere, but there should be a sense of rhythm across the home—just like chapters in a well-written book.

 6. Match Paint Finish with Use

+Finishes matter.
+Matte finishes are elegant and diffuse light beautifully—but they may not suit high-traffic areas.
+Satin and eggshell are versatile and cleanable.
+Semi-gloss is durable but reflective.
 A young child’s room might need washable walls.
 A formal living room might benefit from soft sheen.
 Learning to pair finish with function shows maturity in your design thinking.

 7. Use Colour to Play with Perception